Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

   + [`isValidConjugateModeNumber`](/classes/wvtransform/isvalidconjugatemodenumber.html) returns a boolean indicating whether (k,l,j) is a valid conjugate mode number
   + [`isValidModeNumber`](/classes/wvtransform/isvalidmodenumber.html) returns a boolean indicating whether (k,l,j) is a valid mode number
   + [`isValidPrimaryModeNumber`](/classes/wvtransform/isvalidprimarymodenumber.html) returns a boolean indicating whether (k,l,j) is a valid primary (non-conjugate) mode number
-+ Masks
-  + [`maskForAliasedModes`](/classes/wvtransform/maskforaliasedmodes.html) returns a mask with locations of modes that will alias with a quadratic multiplication.
-  + [`maskForNyquistModes`](/classes/wvtransform/maskfornyquistmodes.html) returns a mask with locations of modes that are not fully resolved
-  + [`maskForRedundantHermitianCoefficients`](/classes/wvtransform/maskforredundanthermitiancoefficients.html) Returns a matrix with 1s at the 'redundant' hermiation indices.
-  + [`masksForAllFlowConstituents`](/classes/wvtransform/masksforallflowconstituents.html) Returns six 'masks' (matrices with 1s or 0s) indicating where the six
-  + [`masksForFlowConstituents`](/classes/wvtransform/masksforflowconstituents.html) Returns a sets of 'masks' indicating where different solution types live in the Ap, Am, A0 matrices.
-+ Validation and internal unit testing
-  + [`validateTransformationMatrices`](/classes/wvtransform/validatetransformationmatrices.html) used to confirm if $$S$$ and $$S^{-1}$$ are inverses

 ---